exasol/advanced-analytics-framework/doc/system_requirements.md

 ### Global Loop

-#### Initiating Global Loop
+#### Initiating Algorithm
-`req~intiating-global-loop~1`
+`req~intiating-algorithm~1`

-It expects the configuration of the operation, which is implemented by user, as input.
-It needs to build starting queries using this configuration.
+The algorithm expects a configuration of the operation, which is implemented by user, as input.

 Covers: